Source - Brian Furzer - Spectrum IFA

 In summary, any QROPS transfers requested on or after the 9th March 2017 will be subject to a 25% tax charge, unless:

 For these measures, the EEA includes Gibraltar, (which is considered part of the EU as a part of the UK) and they take effect for any transfer from a UK Registered Scheme requested from 9th March 2017.
 The Member must also have provided the Scheme Administrator with all the required prescribed information before the transfer is made.
-And, if the QROPS holder loses qualification within five years of the date of his QROPS (which would be after 9th March 2017) then there will be a tax charge of 25% of the fund transferred.
+If the QROPS holder loses qualification within five years of the date of his QROPS (which would be after 9th March 2017) then there will be a tax charge of 25% of the fund transferred levied on the pensioner!

 Until around 1980, people wishing to make extra provision for retirement could do so through their employers (final salary scheme) or a self-employed personal pension scheme (a section 226a) which was at that time a ‘with profits deferred annuity’ pension.
 Companies were able to offer a ‘cash fund on retirement’ and with annuity rates around 19%, these became hugely popular.
 There was also no tax within pension funds and tax allowances on contributions were favourable and straightforward.